StackStorm-Exchange/stackstorm-kubernetes/README.md

 3. Create a cassandra third party resource:

-Create a yaml file with something like below:
+  * Create a yaml file with the below:

     ```yaml
     metadata: